roninkelt/rpgx_cgd/pages/rules/running_games.md

 SURPRISES - give players what they want, but not the way they expect it.
 Don't be predictable.
 Turns and reverses also keep interest high.

 YES AND - emphasize that everyone should accept what has been asserted before rather than negating it.
-Negation is a full stop while adding on builds momentum and trust between players and GM.
+Negation is a full stop, killing momentum, while adding on builds momentum and trust between players and GM.
 Despite this, all should keep in mind and respect the integrity of both the game world and characters.
 This goes hand in hand with not having a determined outcome in mind, but rather a conflict and process.
+Play to find out what happens.

 ##Stance and the RPG experience
 A few words here on my experience and beliefs of what makes a good and intense roleplaying experience.